 The Hydrothermal Plastic Recycling Solution (HydroPRS) was developed in 2007, and tested in a pilot plant in Australia for over ten years.
 With HydroPRS, plastic waste that was previously impossible to recycle can be converted back into oil within 20 minutes; this is more resource-efficient than the extraction of fossil fuels from the ground.
 Only water, high temperatures and pressure are used to separate the cells and join them together again.
 One plant alone can process 20,000 tonnes of plastic per year and reduce CO2 output by 28,180 tonnes.
 This corresponds to the annual consumption of 5,983 cars or the annual energy needs of 4,914 households.

 For traditional plastic recycling - also used by igus in its chainge programme - all waste has to be sorted according to its constituents before shredding.
 The granules can then be used to produce new polymer products with the injection moulding method or by extrusion.

-The Cat-HTR technology converts the unsorted waste into oil within 20 minutes in a way that saves resources.
+The HydroPRS technology converts the unsorted waste into oil within 20 minutes in a way that saves resources.
 The crude oil can later be used as lubrication grease, wax or for producing new, high-quality plastic granules.

 In future, chemical recycling can play to its strengths where conventional recycling cannot get any further.
 In order to support Mura in the start-up phase and to help the technology achieve a worldwide breakthrough, igus invested four million British pounds (4.7 million euros) in January 2020 and increased the investment to a total of 5 million euros in spring 2021.
 Thanks to this support and the setup and expansion of further sponsorships, the construction of the first commercial HydroPRS system has now begun.
 It is being built at the Wilton International site in Teesside in the north-east of England, and is scheduled to go into operation in the second half of 2022.